 * No signup fee.
 You heard right.
-This is the ONLY company that is free to get unlimited music on iTunes.
-Whether you're releasing a single or 10 simultaneous albums, it's free.
+This is the only company on my list that is free to get unlimited music on Spotify, iTunes, etc. Whether you're releasing a single or 10 simultaneous albums, it's free.

 * Obtains mechanical licenses for your cover songs